By: William C. Head, Marietta DUI Attorney

 So, to protect your legal rights and preserve favorable DUI evidence, call for FREE advice from a Marietta DUI lawyer who is familiar with the Cobb County criminal court system, the law enforcement community in Cobb County, Georgia, and all aspects of criminal law.

 Quick action in a criminal case is your best chance at obtaining a great outcome for any alcohol-related or drug-related criminal case, felony or misdemeanor.
+Mr. Head can also help you with other criminal charges in Cobb County.

 At this first appearance before a Marietta judge, you or your criminal defense lawyer acting on your behalf are required to appear in court, enter a plea of guilty, not guilty, or no contest (nolo contendere).
 At the first appearance, our DUI lawyers will enter a not guilty plea for you, and request discovery from the Prosecutor, which usually includes the DUI video, police report and other information.